-Prerequisite(s): Successful completion of all first semester courses with a GPA of 2.5.
+Prerequisite(s): Successful completion of the first semester of the Dental Hygiene program with a grade of C or higher in all courses and a cumulative GPA of 2.5 or higher.
 A study of general nutrition and nutritional biochemistry with emphasis on the effects of nutrition and dental health.
 Analysis of diet and application of counseling strategies to assist the patient in attaining and maintaining optimum oral health are stressed.

-F DHT 2056 Dental Hygiene Clinic III
+∓ DHT 2056 Dental Hygiene Clinic III

-Prerequisite(s): Successful completion of the first year of the Dental Hygiene program with a grade of C or higher in all courses, a cumulative GPA of 2.5 or higher, and proof of current American Heart Association Cardiopulmonary Resuscitation/Basic Life Support Certification.
+Prerequisite(s): Successful completion of the first year of the Dental Hygiene program with a grade of C or higher in all courses and a cumulative GPA of 2.5 or higher.
 This course builds upon and expands the clinical skills developed in Dental Hygiene Clinic I and II while providing opportunities for direct patient care under instructor supervision.
 In addition to the foundational skills developed in previous clinic courses, students will implement advanced instrumentation techniques and procedures and prepare individualized comprehensive dental hygiene care plans to meet the needs of clinical patients.